 Mutation accumulation lines.
 With the development of the NGS methods, it became possible to directly estimate the spontaneous mutation rates from whole genome sequences (Haag-Liautard et al. 2007; Lynch et al. 2008; Keightley et al. 2009; Ossowski et al. 2010; Ness et al. 2012; Sung et al. 2012; Schrider et al. 2013; Zhu et al. 2014).
-The most convenient experimental approach to do that is so called mutation accumulation (MA) lines.
+Mutation accumulation (MA) lines offer an effective means of measuring mutation rate.
 This approach uses extremely inbred lines that evolve under laboratory conditions during a large number of generations (Fig. 5, (Lynch et al. 2016)).
 The artificial extreme limitation of the population size leads to (almost) complete inefficiency of natural selection (see Chapter 2.3).
 This leads to fixation of all newly emerged mutations except for lethal ones or those leading to complete infertility.
 Thus, one can assume that mutations observed at the end of the experiment are a result of mutational process only and are not affected by natural selection.
 This allows one to directly measure the spontaneous mutation rate (Lynch et al. 2016).